About Hazelnuts - Natures Native Power Plant

 Why not previously?

 Hybridization of native blight resistant hazel trees to the European hazel in North America has been documented since 1921 (Weschcke 1953).
 Hazels will start producing nuts in as little as four years and nuts from grafts in two and a half years.
 However, EFB can take as long as ten years to show up and ultimately injure or kill the tree.
 Many false starts establishing orchards occurred with hazel hybrids as a result.
 Breeders have built upon the early work of Mr. Weschcke, with follow on efforts by Mr. Grinnell, Mr. Farris, Mr. Gellatly, Cornell University, Mr. Rutter, Mr. Grimo and Z’s Nutty Ridge.
 Recently a surge of research to find EFB resistant hazels has occurred at Universities that include: Oregon, Rutgers, Minnesota, Nebraska and Guelph.
 Professors have traveled the world to gather, identify and include numerous strains of hazels to test for possible immunity to EFB.
 Under the auspices of Dr. Molnar, Rutgers now has planted 40,000 seedlings to find hardy, blight resistant, prolific trees with high quality nuts.
 In time this research will yield more EFB resistant strains adding variety like apples, giving the consumer more choices.
+Also, there is the Upper Mid-west Hazelnut Development Initiative (UMHDI) selecting native bush type hazels for harvesting with an aronia berry harvester.

-Z’s Nutty Ridge currently has three acres of hazels where thousands of hybrid EFB resistant trees have been planted and replanted for over 20 years.
+Z’s Nutty Ridge breeding orchard has many acres of hazels where thousands of hybrid EFB resistant trees have been planted and replanted for over 20 years.
 A serious hobby turned professional a couple years ago when they had more nuts than they could give away to family.
 Hybrid EFB resistant lineage trees from all possible available sources have been planted, including trees that originated from or directly from: Mr. Weschcke, Mr. Grinnell, Mr. Farris, Mr. Gellatly, Cornell University, Mr. Rutter, Mr. Grimo, Rutgers and Oregon Universities, with the best tree selections further hybridized as shown in Figure # 2a.
 Majority of the hazel trees planted die of EFB early in the first few years or after the tree has matured around year ten.
 The dead trees are replaced with newer EFB resistant hazel hybrids.
 By planting trees from all available sources, the orchard has exposure to as many strains of EFB as possible.
 Figure # 2b illustrates how EFB will kill some mature trees adjacent to unaffected trees.

-Fig 2a A hazel tree with controlled pollination, via the white bags to hybridize known selections at Z's Nutty Ridge.
+Fig 2a.
+A hazel tree with controlled pollination, via the white bags to hybridize known selections at Z's Nutty Ridge.
 Note the elongated male flowers (catkins) shedding pollen.

 Fig. 2b.
 Remaining dead or near dead mature blighted hazels on the left and healthy hazel bushes of the same age on the right at Z’s Nutty Ridge farm.